 Inviting wood floors complement vibrant abstract art to create a rustically modern nostalgia that greets you as soon as you walk through the doors of the Big Sur Roadhouse.
 The fresh scent of California cuisine tantalizes your senses while a crostini topped with colorful tomatoes, goat cheese, basil, and balsamic reduction arrives at the neighboring table, compelling you to take a second look at the menu.
 After making the tough decision, perfectly toasted bread — crowned with creamy organic avocados, a squeeze of tart lime juice, playful bits of local cilantro, and delicately poached eggs oozing with rich flavor — appears in front of you and dispels any ounce of doubt you had about your choice.

 The unassuming facade of a 1930s-style ranch house sets the stage for the expectation of a humble dinner, but the Big Sur Bakery provides so much more.
 Scents of freshly baked bread whisper through the dining room, instantaneously causing you to salivate.
 Without thought, the wood-fired bread is ordered — and it does not disappoint.
 Crisp, golden brown edges contrast with fluffy white interiors, while the smooth butter and flavorful sea salt confirm that it’s all about the simple pleasures in life.
 Marinated olives shock the palate in the best of ways and prepare you for the decadence of a wood-fired pizza featuring silky fontina and ricotta cheeses, umami mushrooms, and fresh thyme.
 A glance at the bakery menu confirms a return trip in the morning is in order so you can savor the bacon and egg breakfast pizza and take a ginger scone for the road.

 The hikes, crisp coastal air, and incredible cuisine from the day before elicit a pure sense of joy.
 While the idea of staying in this incredible oasis of a lodge sounds more tempting than one may like to admit, a new day calls for new adventures.
 After loading up the car and stopping in the lobby for a quick cup of coffee, the trails and scenery of Pfeiffer Big Sur Campground and Pfeiffer Beach call for attention.
-The sweeping seascapes, dark sands, and endless hiking paths will transport you to faraway places and encourage a deeper exploration down Highway 1.
+The sweeping seascapes, purple sands, and endless hiking paths will transport you to faraway places and encourage a deeper exploration down Highway 1.

 As you drive south, Pfeiffer Canyon Bridge presents a grand surprise in the light of day, and open vistas of the vast Pacific provide endless opportunities to commemorate the trip.
 Between the photo ops and outdoor adventures, a delectable pastry from Big Sur Bakery has become a necessity (as well as a craving); luckily, this eatery is less than half a mile away.

-With a better understanding of the local arts scene, it is time for a closer look at the regional cuisine.
+With a better understanding of the local art scene, it is time for a closer look at the regional cuisine.
 There is no better place for such an exploration than the renowned Nepenthe, which offers sweeping views of the Pacific Ocean and just so happens to be directly across the street from Hawthorne Gallery.